Skip to main content

 2-StageLH2

 Japan's next-generation flagship launch vehicle replacing the H-IIA.
 Features the expander-bleed cycle LE-9 engine, designed for improved reliability and reduced cost.
-Achieved first successful orbital flight in February 2024.
+Suffered a second-stage anomaly on its December 2025 flight after five consecutive successes.

 Neutron